Jungbunaeryuk Line

-The Jungbunaeryuk Line (Korean: 중부내륙선) is a rail line under construction from Bubal to Mungyeong.
+The Jungbunaeryuk Line (Korean: 중부내륙선) is a rail line partly in operation and partly under construction from Bubal to Mungyeong.
 Construction started in November 2015.
 The line opened in December 2021 between Bubal on the Gyeonggang Line & Chungju on the Chungbuk Line.
-The KTX line is expected to be extended in December 2024 from Chungju to Mungyeong.
+The KTX line was extended in 30 November 2024 from Chungju to Mungyeong.
 Another extension from Mungyeong to Gimcheon was approved in December 2022.